 He is not a babysitter.

-There are certainly times when I can get through to my son more than daddy can.
-After all, I am around him more often and sometimes, it’s easier for me to deduce his moods.
+There are times when I can get through to my son more than Daddy can.
+After all, I am around him more often and sometimes, it’s easier for me to discern his moods.

 The key word here is DADDY.
 And not giving him credit for being a dad is exceptionally detrimental to everyone involved, including our son.